EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Denial-of-Service

 EDHOC itself does not provide countermeasures against Denial-of-Service attacks.
 By sending a number of new or replayed message_1 an attacker may cause Party V to allocate state, perform cryptographic operations, and amplify messages.
-To mitigate such attacks, an implementation SHOULD rely on lower layer mechanisms such as the Echo option in CoAP {{I-D.ietf-core-echo-request-tag}} that forces the initiator to demonstrate reachability at their apparent network address.
+To mitigate such attacks, an implementation SHOULD rely on lower layer mechanisms such as the Echo option in CoAP {{I-D.ietf-core-echo-request-tag}} that forces the initiator to demonstrate reachability at its apparent network address.

 ## Implementation Considerations